- Traditional Japanese paper

 Echizen traditional Japanese paper Echizen washi

-Echizen Washi is a Japanese paper made in the basin of the Okafuto River of the Echizen region, Fukui Prefecture.
-Washi is made mostly from the inner bark fibers of plants such as paper mulberry, paperbush and Diplomorpha sikokiana.
-Echizen Washi features elegant and inspiring natural colors and is known for its high quality, being both very resistant to insect damage and capable of being stored for a long time
+Echizen washi is a Japanese traditional paper made in the basin of the Okafuto river of the Echizen region, Fukui prefecture.
+Washi is made mostly from the inner bark fibers of plants such as paper mulberry, paperbush, and ganpi.
+Echizen washi features elegant and inspiring natural colors and is known for being high quality, resistant to insect damage, and capable of being stored for a long time.

-Since paper mulberry has thick long fibers, it is processed into sturdy papers which are suitable for calligraphy, dolls and other craft products.
-Washi made from paperbush has a smooth and slightly glossy texture, therefore it is generally used for fusuma sliding doors or printing paper.
-Since it is very difficult to grow Diplomorpha sikokiana, people have collected the plant in the wild from olden times.
+Since paper mulberry has thick long fibers, it can be processed into sturdy papers that are suitable for calligraphy, dolls, and other craft products.
+Washi made from paperbush has a smooth and slightly glossy texture, therefore it is generally used for traditional sliding doors or printing paper.
+Since it is very difficult to grow ganpi, people used to collect the plant in the wild instead.
 Washi made from paper mulberry features fine wrinkles called shibo, which is perfect for producing certificates of merit or the paper used during a tea ceremony.
-Other than those types mentioned above, there are many varieties of Echizen Washi, such as the ceremonial paper used among court nobles, samurai families and shrines, as well as for gift wrapping and certificates.
+Other than the types mentioned above, there are many varieties of Echizen washi, such as the ceremonial paper used among court nobles, samurai families, and shrines, as well as gift wrapping and certificates.

-The history of Echizen Washi making presumably began no later than the 4th or 5th century when paper was first imported to Japan.
-The Shosoin Repository in Nara has the oldest preserved manuscript which includes mention of Echizen Washi.
+Echizen washi is said to have started no later than the 4th or 5th century when paper was first imported to Japan.
+The Shosoin Repository* has the oldest preserved manuscript in Japan and it mentions Echizen washi.

-The Echizen region has inherited the Kami Festival, one of the intangible folklore cultural assets of Fukui Prefecture, in which for centuries people have enshrined the paper god of the Ootaki shrine and the Okamoto shrine.
-Initially, Echizen Washi had been made for sutra copying, and later, as court nobles and samurai families began to use more paper, production developed under the protection of the Tokugawa Shogunate and the local lords.
-High quality products like Echizen ceremonial paper became famous, and along with the development of papermaking techniques production increased.
-This industrial success resulted in the creation of the Fukui local paper currency resembling present currency notes.
-In the Meiji period, paper for the national currency issued by the Grand Council of State was made in the region, and the Paper Money Office of the National Printing Bureau was also established here.
+The Echizen region is home to the Kami Festival, an intangible folklore cultural asset of Fukui prefecture, in which for centuries people have enshrined the paper god of the Otaki and Okamoto shrines.
+Initially, Echizen washi had been made for hand copying Buddhist sutras and as court nobles and samurai families began to use more paper, production developed under the protection of the Tokugawa shogunate (feudal military government) and the local lords.
+High quality products like Echizen ceremonial paper became well known and as papermaking techniques developed, production increased.
+This industrial success resulted in the creation of a Fukui local paper currency that resembles the currency notes of today.
+During the Meiji period (1868-1912), paper for the national currency issued by the Grand Council of State (the highest organ of Japan's government at the time) was made in the Fukui region.
+Also, the Paper Money Office of the National Printing Bureau was established here.

 General Production Process